tomkirish/AzureSecNotes/README.md

     * Definition -
         * An Azure VM allows for just about any workload running on almost any operating system.
     * Features -
-        * Using VM's allows for more customization and isolation in case you are outside of what web apps supports.
-Azure VM's work with the following services Windows, Linux, SQL, Oracle, IBM, SAP and Biztalk Services.
+        * Using VMs allows for more customization and isolation in case you are outside of what web apps supports.
+Azure VMs work with the following services Windows, Linux, SQL, Oracle, IBM, SAP and BizTalk Services.
     * Security Options -
-        * Antimalware
+        * AntiMalware
         * Hardware security module (HSM) - Key Vault
         * Encrypt data using data encryption at rest (Gen 2 Storage or Bitlocker) and in transit (SSL)
         * Network Security Groups